nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. TA lists the students.
+1. TA requests to list students.
-2. TAssist displays the details of all student.
+2. TAssist displays the details of all students.

     Use case ends.